Robert James Lees: Later years

 In 1902 Lees moved to Ilfracombe in Devon with his family from Plymouth and remained there until about 1928, when he returned to Leicester.
 Lees died at his home, 'Hazelhurst', Fosse Road South, Leicester, in 1931 at the age of 81 years.
 His body was cremated at Gilroes Cemetery and his ashes were interred in the grave of his wife in Score Woods Cemetery at Ilfracombe.

 A blue plaque to commemorate Lees was commissioned by the Hinckley Civic Society and was unveiled by a descendant of Lees on Saturday 2 May 2009.

 In fiction

 Robert James Lees has been depicted in several works of fiction related to the Jack the Ripper case.

 In the 1979 film Murder by Decree starring Christopher Plummer as Sherlock Holmes, Lees was played by Donald Sutherland.

 In the 1988 ITV mini-series Jack the Ripper starring Michael Caine, Lees was played by actor Ken Bones.

 He is a character in the comic book From Hell, written by Alan Moore, although he is omitted from its film adaptation.
-In the graphic novel, Lees is portrayed as a charlatan, though he is ultimately – and unwittingly – instrumental in helping Chief Inspector Abberline in identifying the Ripper.
-Interestingly, though this version of Lees admits privately that his visions were false, he also says that they all turned out to be true.
+In the story, Lees is portrayed as a charlatan, though he is ultimately – and unwittingly – instrumental in helping Chief Inspector Abberline in identifying the Ripper.
+Interestingly, though this version of Lees admits privately that his visions were false, he also expresses wonderment that they all turned out to be true.